minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

          -  Pool Address must be unchanged (both Payment and Stake Credential)
       -  _UpdatePoolStakeCredential_:
          -  Update Pool's Stake Credential to any other Stake Address
-- **WithdrawFeeSharing**: Allow Admin can withdraw Liquidity Share to any Addresss.
+- **WithdrawFeeSharing**: Allow Whitelisted Fee Sharing taker can withdraw Liquidity Share to any Addresss.
-   - validate Admin with valid Admin License Token must be presented in Transaction Reference Inputs and has enough authority
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the Whitelisted Fee Sharing.
    - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
      - Pool Input contains 1 valid Pool NFT Token
      - Pool Input and Output Address must be unchanged (both Payment and Stake Credential)